-Admission Prices and Opening Times
+Admission Fees and Opening Times

-Special areas close slightly earlier.
+Special collections close slightly earlier.

-Toilets and Baby-Changing Facilities
+Toilets and Baby Changing Facilities

 Collection and Exhibition Spaces

-Strollers, manual wheelchairs, and electric wheelchairs suitable for indoor use may be used in our exhibition spaces.
-Wheelchairs can be provided free of charge (please contact us in advance to reserve).
-We reserve the right to restrict the use of strollers for security reasons.
+Strollers, manual wheelchairs, and electric wheelchairs suitable for indoor use can be used in our spaces.
+Wheelchairs are provided free of charge for the duration of the visit when requested in advance, although we cannot guarantee that one will be available.
+For safety reasons, we reserve the right to restrict the use of strollers.